brandonmcclure/container-linux-userdata-validator/README.md

 docker build .
 ```

+## How to use

+Run `make build run` This will run the container on port 8080.
+Make a `PUT` request to `http://localhost:8080/validate` with the JSON igntion file in the body of your request.

 ## Updating dependencies

 The following commands can be used to update the dependencies of this project: